Quick Guide to Kindergarten Immunizations

 This vaccine contains protection from three diseases: measles, mumps, and rubella.

 - Measles starts with cold symptoms and, eventually, the child develops spots.
 Pneumonia, brain swelling, and other complications are possible.
-There are approximately 60 cases of measles in the United States each year.
+There are generally less than 200 cases of measles in the United States each year, however in 2014 a record of 667 cases were reported.

 - The infection that causes mumps affects the parotid glands, which sit near the ears.
 Hearing loss is common in people who’ve had mumps, but fortunately, the MMR vaccination has lowered disease rates by 99% since it was first introduced in 1967.